Key Differences Between Aadhaar Authentication and Consent

 These methods are designed to be secure and ensure that only you can use your Aadhaar for authentication.

-The main purpose of Aadhaar authentication is very straightforward: to confirm your identity.
-It’s not about sharing your personal details like your address or date of birth with the organisation asking for authentication.
-Instead, it’s simply about verifying that the person standing there or making a digital request is indeed the legitimate holder of that Aadhaar number.
+The main purpose of Aadhaar authentication is primarily to confirm your identity.
+It focuses solely on identity confirmation, without sharing personal details like your address or date of birth with the organization requesting authentication.
+Instead, it solely verifies that the individual present or making a digital request is indeed the legitimate holder of that Aadhaar number.

 What Happens When You Authenticate?